marchingon12/marchingon12/README.md

 ## Who I Am

 Hi, I'm a German bachelor student learning computer science in Germany.
 I first learned programming from other people online, exploring the vast majority of Android Custom ROMs, creating basic Android applications and joining the open-source community.
 I'm planning on using GitHub more often.

+I like watching anime :tv:, reading books :book: and manga, enjoy making food 🍝 (and of course eating) and playing badminton :badminton:.\
-Also, I love cats.
+Also, I love cats :cat:.

 ## What I'm Doing